The FIDE Trainer’s Commission (TRG) seeks to facilitate the organizing of FIDE Trainer Seminars in all major and regional languages,

 Seminars must be conducted over a minimum three (3) days and take no longer than two weeks, with 10 hours of lectures and six (6) hours of panel discussions for a total of 16 hours.

-A teaching curriculum is now used https://www.dropbox.com/s/x526p7pgqkdunln/Teaching%20Curriculum.pdf?dl=0 with the topics and lecturers as well as panelists approved by the TRG Secretary in consultation with the TRG Council.
+A teaching curriculum: https://www.dropbox.com/s/diuk9y0z615uafv/5.%20Teaching%20Curriculum.xlsx?dl=0 is now used with the topics and lecturers as well as panellists approved by the TRG Secretary in consultation with the TRG Council.

 In case of an online seminar, Zoom is the official platform.

 Here is the participant registration form: https://www.dropbox.com/s/oqh8fjvlmz1i0wx/7.%20Participant%20Registration%20and%20Information%20Form.docx?dl=0 to be completed and returned to the organisers with copy to firstname.lastname@example.org.

 This includes a trainer information section which will be the basis of 80 percent of the title award evaluation and so needs to be carefully completed.

 Should the seminar not be held online and as the TRG co-organizer, the organizer is then responsible to ensure minimum standards in terms of facilities for a successful seminar including:

 - A fully equipped seminar room with all required teaching tools, AV equipment as well as Internet access, and with sufficient distancing of the tables and chairs for the participants.

 - Cooperating fully with TRG to ensure the integrity of the title evaluation process which includes the conduct of the written exam.